RaphaeleL/nvim/README.md

 ```
 - nvim
   - lua/              -- contains the configuration of NeoVim
     - *.lua           -- Neovim Settings, Keymappings, ...
-    - after/plugin/
+  - after/
-        - *.lua         -- each Plugin has a Setup File (if needed)
+    - plugin/*.lua    -- each Plugin has a Setup File
+    - ftplugin/*.vim  -- each Language has specific Settings
   - init.lua          -- the start of every Configuration
 ```

 ## Plugins